 Diglipur is a hub of a lot of tourist activities and attractions in Andaman and Nicobar Islands.
-The tourists in Digilipur flock in large numbers on the island for its abundant forest cover and marine life.
+The tourists in Diglipur flock in large numbers on the island for its abundant forest cover and marine life.
 Diglipur not only promises a rich flora and fauna but is also famous for its orange and rice

 Diglipur boasts numerous tourist attraction sites in Andaman and Nicobar Islands.
-Digilipur is the heart of Andamans.
+Diglipur is the heart of Andamans.
 Andaman Islands have only one river - Kalpong River which flows through Diglipur and sustains the first and the only hydroelectricity project of the archipelago of Andamans.
 The twin islands called Ross Island

-and Smith Island are connected by a thin sand bar, are just half an hour journey from Diglipur.
+and Smith Island that are connected by a thin sand bar, are just half an hour journey from Diglipur.
 A fascinating and must visit place, Ross and Smith Island allures the couples to walk together under the kiss of the sun.
-Ramnagar Beach in Digilipur is famous for turtle
+Ramnagar Beach in Diglipur is famous for turtle

-One of the major tourist attraction sites in Digilipur is Diglipur National Park.
+One of the major tourist attraction sites in Diglipur is Diglipur National Park.
 Diglipur National Park is also known as the Saddle Peak National Park.
 Diglipur National Park or Saddle Peak National Park is a dense tropical forest with a huge population of exquisite trees.
 The park also offers trekking

 l.
 At 732 meters, it provides an excellent aerial view of Andaman and Nicobar Islands.
 At the end of the beach stroll there is a fresh water stream called 'Thambu Nali' in the foothills of the Saddle Peak National Park.
-The mud spitting volcano has been discovered at the Northern peak of Diglipur which adds the attraction to the tourists.
+The mud spitting volcano has been discovered at the Northern peak of Diglipur which adds to its attraction.